-A few month ago, we talked about how intuition can be misleading.
+A recurring theme in this blog is that intuition can be misleading.
 In brief, we all tend to trust our intuition more than we should.
 All of us.
 Yes, that includes you.

-Here is a little exercise to see how well you are doing (again, this is stolen from Bazerman and Neale, p.56-58):
+Here is a little exercise to see how well you are doing (this is stolen from Bazerman and Neale, p.56-58):

-Listed below are ten requests for information you are unlikely to know.
-For each write down your best estimate of the answer.
-Then put a lower and upper bound around your estimate such that you are 95 percent confident that the correct answer falls within this “confidence range.”
+Listed below are ten questions you are unlikely to be knowledgeable about.
+For each, write down your best estimate of the answer.
+Then put a lower and upper bound around your estimate such that you are 90 percent confident that the correct answer falls within this confidence range.

 1 ___ Number of General Motors automobiles produced in 1990.